 - CBD Isolate products are those that only have pure CBD and nothing else.

 If you use Broad-spectrum CBD and Full-spectrum CBD products, you’d feel the entourage effect.
-You could say that it is a perfect combination since THC with CBD is equivalent to lesser kick.
+You could say that it is a perfect combination since THC with CBD is equivalent to a lesser kick.
 Instead, you would feel more balanced.

 Let’s have an example.
 If you use THC alone, you may feel anxious and stoned.
 But when you combine it with CBD, THC’s bind with the CB1 receptor becomes weak.